Zainscity/AI_-_Humanoid_Robotics_Textbook/docs/module1/ros2-services.md

 ## What is a Service?

 A service is a type of communication that allows one node (the **client**) to send a request to another node (the **server**) and wait for a response.
 This is a synchronous, one-to-one communication model, unlike the asynchronous, many-to-many model of topics.
 Services are ideal for tasks that have a clear beginning and end, and where a direct confirmation of success is needed, such as triggering a computation or changing a setting.
+Think of it like calling a function in a remote component.

 A service is defined by a `.srv` file, which specifies the structure of the request and the response.